Aparecido-Junior/Excel_Notebook/README.md

 ![Image Alt](https://github.com/Aparecido-Junior/Excel_Notebook/blob/main/imagens/2_cleaning.png?raw=true)

+The next step is to solve the problems that can be solved.
+For this, I will duplicate the database into a new tab so I do not work on the original data.
+Additionally, I will not overwrite the attributes, rather I will create new one on the right side of the columns with issue to work on this new ones.

 After dealing with the filter phase, it is time to check for duplicates rows.
 There are more than one way to do it, for this I used pivot table:

 ![Image Alt](https://github.com/Aparecido-Junior/Excel_Notebook/blob/main/imagens/3_cleaning.png?raw=true)